BardicDefense/purple-hack/README.md

 ## Equipment Wear & Tear

 Equipment can be worn down!
 Every object has five levels of decay: new, used, worn, shabby, and ruined.
-(You can indicate this simply by adding a (n) next to your items when you first acquire them, erasing and replacing as things change.)
+(You can indicate this simply by adding a (n) next to new items when you first acquire them, erasing and replacing as things change.)
+Used, worn, and shabby items still function just as well as their new counterparts; they're just more prone to breaking at the most inopportune moments.

 Objects are subject to a decay roll after: